-The CODM reviews EBITDA (earnings before interest, tax, depreciation and amortisation).
+The CODM reviews earnings before interest, tax, depreciation and amortisation ('EBITDA').
 The accounting policies adopted for internal reporting to the CODM are consistent with those adopted in the financial statements.
-For the innovation division, net cash flow information are reported to the CODM as a measure of EBITDA.

 The information reported to the CODM is on a monthly basis.